Skip to main content

 Space roles

-MemberCreate and edit content, run automations manually
+MemberCreate and edit content, run automations

 Create and edit pages

-Create test cases and suites
+Create test cases and runs

 Record test results

-Run automations manually
+Run automations

 Manage Space members